aadilmallick/my-notes-docusaurus/docs/chrome-extensions/01-intro.md

 } ]
 ```

+Statically registered content scripts are automatically run on any matching URLs.
+To dynamically run a content script, use the `scripting` API.

 Here are the keys you can pass for a content script config:
 - `"all_frames"` : a boolean value, where if `true`, the content script will run on all frames of the page, like `<iframes>` or blobs.

 ### Accessing images

-Content scripts run in an isolated world, so to access static resources in your extension project from your content script, you have to follow these steps:
+Content scripts run in an isolated world, so to access static resources in your extension project from your content script or download them with `fetch()`, you have to follow these steps:

 1. Specify which resources to make available for the content script through the `"web_accessible_resources"` key in the manifest
 ```json